by Karl Perera

 You Are Not Alone

 It may make you feel a bit better to know that many people suffer from procrastination.
-I have even heard it said that about 20 percent of people, that’s one in five have serious issues with this.
-So take heart, you are not alone.
+I have even heard it said that about 20 percent of people, that’s one in five have serious problems with this.
+So take heart, you are not alone!
 Many have beaten this old problem that faces so many of us.
+Isn’t that great news!

 You should also consider the impact that procrastinating has on your health.
 It is a very stressful habit to keep putting things off.
 In some cases you may be ignoring important things which need to be done as soon as possible.
 Even if putting off difficult tasks can temporarily make you feel better, it is something that can keep you awake at night and also cause you to feel under pressure.